 Admitted Graduate Students

-Register For Courses
+STEP ONE: Register For Courses

 Accounting Services will issue billing statements through Self Service to students who have registered for coursework.
 You must log into your Self Service account to view your bill; it will not be mailed.
 Tuition and fees are due by the following dates: